 Then despite again being told it was impossible (and crazy by some) I went to one of the most talented tailors who was working on my project and said: “If you ever decide to leave this company I will hire you and pay you double what you are making now.”
 I did not realize at the time what I had started with this simple offer or the true impact I could have on these people's lives.

 It started with one worker, and then became two, and then four, and so on.
 I asked them where they wanted to work and they gave me options closer to their own homes, so I decided I would travel to them instead of the other way around.
-We now have two production facilities, one where we design and do creative work where the creative team can thrive and one where we do construction that is closer to where the workers want to live.
 Now most of the tailors working with us have been able to purchase cars, motorbikes, and for some even houses of their own.

 I realized we could work together to make things positive for all of us.
 They get to be with their families, which they have expressed to me is a very important factor for them, and I have had an opportunity to learn to drive a motorbike and live in their world.
 Not as just a consumer but also as a participant I have become part of their tribe and adopted as extended family.